mrmattwright-inc/finance-ner/README.md

 That's barely understandle to a human that doesn't know finance.
 A machine without specific training has no chance to understand this.
 So we built a Named Entity Recognizer just for finance, so people can make sense of it all.

 FYI: 1 Yard = 1 Billion Dollars of notional.
 Someone once told me this is you don't get a 'Billion' confussed with 'A Million' when yelling across the trading floor, which Investopedia confirms.
 I guess that was an expensive mistake once upon a time.

+## Installation

+We use the very handy pipenv to manage dependencies and environments. `pip install pipenv` if you haven't.
+Then run `pipenv install` to install all dependencies.

+## Retrieving Data